Attentive Contractive Flow with Lipschitz-constrained Self-Attention: Preliminaries

-The Banach's fixed-point theorem guarantees the convergence of the recursive algorithm at an exponential rate to $\mathbf{z_* = f^{-1}(z')}$ for any arbitrary initialization of $z_0$ (usually it is preferred to have $z_0 = z'$).
-It is clearly observed that composition of $K$ such residual transformations also preserve the contractive properties with Lipschitz constant being $\prod_{i=1}^K L_K$, where $L_K$ is the respective Lipschitz constant of $F_K$.
-However, there are two major challenges to build residual flows.
-First off, the design of the neural network function is restricted to being Lipschitz continuous, that too contractive which limits the flexibility of the network.
-Secondly, the calculation of log-determinant of the Jacobian of such a transformation cannot be efficiently computed except for automatic differentiation which takes $\mathcal{O}(\mathcal{D}^3)$ time.
+Banach's fixed-point theorem guarantees the convergence of the recursive algorithm at an exponential rate to $\mathbf{z_* = f^{-1}(z')}$ for any arbitrary initialization of $z_0$ (usually it is preferred to have $z_0 = z'$).
+It is clearly observed that the composition of $K$ such residual transformations also preserves the contractive properties with the Lipschitz constant being $\prod_{i=1}^K L_K$, where $L_K$ is the respective Lipschitz constant of $F_K$.
+However, there are two major challenges to building residual flows.
+First off, the design of the neural network function is restricted to being Lipschitz continuous, that too contraction, which limits the flexibility of the network.
+Secondly, the calculation of the log-determinant of the Jacobian of such a transformation cannot be efficiently computed except for automatic differentiation, which takes $\mathcal{O}(\mathcal{D}^3)$ time.
 However, the log-determinant can be approximated using the results of \cite{hall2015lie} and \cite{withers2010log} and re-written as a power series of the trace of the Lipschitz network $\mathbf{g_\phi}$:

-where $J^k_{g_\phi}(\mathbf{z})$ is the $k$-th power of the Jacobian of $g_\phi$ at $\mathbf{z}$.The trace can be estimated using Hutchinson trace estimator \cite{hutchinson1989stochastic}. \textbf{Residual Flows} \cite{chen2019residual} improved this method where the power series can be finitely approximated using the unbiased Russian-roulette estimator.
-This results in lower requirement of computation of the power series than in case of iResNet.
-Also, they introduce LipSwish activation function to avoid derivative saturation.
+where $J^k_{g_\phi}(\mathbf{z})$ is the $k$-th power of the Jacobian of $g_\phi$ at $\mathbf{z}$.The trace can be estimated using the Hutchinson trace estimator \cite{hutchinson1989stochastic}. \textbf{Residual Flows} \cite{chen2019residual} improved this method where the power series can be finitely approximated using the unbiased Russian-roulette estimator.
+This results in a lower requirement of computation of the power series than in the case of iResNet.
+Also, they introduce the LipSwish activation function to avoid derivative saturation.